JaredCE/serverless-openapi-documenter/README.md

 * `name`: the name of the schema
 * `description`: a description of the schema
 * `contentType`: the content type of the described request/response (ie. `application/json` or `application/xml`).
 * `schema`: The JSON Schema ([website](http://json-schema.org/)) that describes the model.
-You can either use inline `YAML` to define these, or refer to an external schema file as below
+You can either use inline `YAML` to define these or use either an external file schema that serverless will resolve (as below), or a reference to an externally hosted schema that will be attempted to be resolved.

 ```yml
 custom: